FAQ

 Delegation, on the other hand, is a process within a proof-of-stake blockchain where users (often referred to as delegators) can participate in the network's consensus mechanism without the need to run a validator node themselves.
 Instead of staking and maintaining their own validator, users can delegate their tokens to an existing validator on the network.
 By doing so, they entrust the chosen validator to represent their stake and perform network validation on their behalf.

-Definition | Staking refers to the process of actively participating in a proof-of-stake (PoS) blockchain network by locking up a certain amount of the native cryptocurrency (or token) as collateral to support network operations. | Delegation is a process within a proof-of-stake blockchain where users (often referred to as delegators) can participate in the network's consensus mechanism without the need to run a validator node themselves. |
+Staking refers to the process of actively participating in a proof-of-stake (PoS) blockchain network by locking up a certain amount of the native cryptocurrency (or token) as collateral to support network operations.

-Reward | Earn higher rewards based on the staking amount. | Receive rewards from validator of transaction prortionally. |
+Earn higher rewards based on the staking amount.

 The Infrastructure Fee is a fee collected from Validators participating in a Bitkub Chain network to use official nodes as collateral for their staked tokens.
 This fee is levied by the entity or organization responsible for maintaining the network's infrastructure, and it is often used to cover the costs associated with running and maintaining the official nodes that support the network's operations.